Karthik016996148/HR_Agent/README.md

 - **Chat Assistant**: Interactive Q&A about hiring
 - **Analytics**: Usage metrics and performance data
 - **Sessions**: History of all hiring sessions

-## 🔒 Security Notes

-- API keys are stored in `.env` file (not committed to git)
-- Session data is stored locally in JSON files
-- No sensitive data is sent to external APIs beyond OpenAI/Google

-## 🚀 Future Enhancements

-- Integration with ATS systems
-- Email automation
-- Calendar scheduling
-- Advanced analytics dashboards
-- Multi-language support
-- Custom agent training

-## 📝 License

-This project is for demonstration purposes.
-Please ensure compliance with OpenAI and Google API terms of service.

----

-**Built with ❤️ using LangGraph, Streamlit, and OpenAI**